-Jonas Valanciunas leads Grizzlies over Warriors, 122-120
+Jonas Valanciunas leads Grizzlies over Warriors, 122-102

 D’Angelo Russell, who missed the previous six games with a right shoulder contusion, led the Warriors with 34 points.
 Alec Burks and Jordan Poole each had 13.

-The teams settled into a closely played half, Memphis holding a 60-59 advantage at halftime.

-Russell had 18 points to lead the Warriors.
-Valanciunas already had a double-double with 14 points and 11 rebounds.
+“It’s the adversity that we have to keep chipping away at,” Russell said about the losing streak.
+“It’s not easy to win in this league.
+Just have to look at film and see what we can do to get better.”

+The winning streak — the longest of the season for the Grizzlies — was built in the second half, Memphis outscoring the Warriors 62-43 after leading 60-59 at intermission.

-Valanciunas would continue his dominance in the third, crashing the boards and cashing in on second-chance points.
+Valanciunas had 14 points and 11 rebounds at halftime, and continued his dominance in the third, crashing the boards and cashing in on second-chance points.
 Then a 3-pointer.
 By the time he headed to the bench for a break late in the third, the center had 15 points in the quarter, drawing a standing ovation from the Memphis faithful.

-Memphis built the lead to 20 and a 95-76 advantage after three.
+That was part of Memphis outscoring Golden State 35-17 in the third for a 95-76 advantage after three.

+“We’re all playing, sharing the ball, trying to find the open man,” Valanciunas said.
+“That gives us the advantage over another team.
+It’s fun to play that way.
+Just look for the open man and try to create a play for another guy.”

 TIP-INS

 Grizzlies: Valanciunas had his 20th double-double of the season.
-The 31 points were one short of his season high of 32 against Chicago on Dec.
-4. … Morant has seven games with at least 10 assists. … Jackson has a 3-pointer in 28 straight games. … Memphis outscored the Warriors 62-26 in the paint, the 14th time this season its has scored at least 60 points in the paint. … Brandon Clarke matched his season high with 11 rebounds.
+The 31 points were one short of his season high 32 against Chicago on Dec.
+4. … Morant has seven games with at least 10 assists. … Jackson has a 3-pointer in 28 straight games. … Memphis outscored the Warriors 62-26 in the paint, the 14th time this season Memphis has scored at least 60 points in the paint. … Brandon Clarke matched his season high with 11 rebounds.

 UP NEXT